 Premature Labour and Birth

-A baby that is born before 37 weeks is known as being premature or preterm.
-Roughly 1 in 13 babies born in the United Kingdom (UK) are premature – that’s around 60,000 premature babies each year.
+A baby born before the 37th week of pregnancy is premature or preterm.
+Roughly 1 in 13 babies born in the UK are premature – that’s around 60,000 premature babies each year.

 • Before 28 weeks: extremely preterm